Don Leppert

-Donald George Leppert (born October 19, 1931) is an American former professional baseball player and coach.
+Donald George Leppert (October 19, 1931 – April 13, 2023) was an American professional baseball player and coach.

-A catcher, he appeared in Major League Baseball (MLB) from 1961 to 1964 for the Pittsburgh Pirates and Washington Senators.
+A catcher, Leppert appeared in Major League Baseball (MLB) from 1961 to 1964 for the Pittsburgh Pirates and Washington Senators.
 Leppert threw and batted right-handed; he stood 6 ft 2 in tall and weighed 220 lb.
 He was born in Indianapolis and began his 12-year active career in 1955 in the Milwaukee Braves' organization.